When Mercy Brown's family started dying off one by one, the town blamed her — even though she'd been dead for months.

-The rest of the family appeared to be in good health until his son, Edwin, became seriously ill in 1891 and retreated to Colorado Springs in the hopes that he would recover in the better climate.
+The rest of George Brown’s family appeared to be in good health until his son, Edwin, became seriously ill in 1891.
+He retreated to Colorado Springs in the hopes that he would recover in the better climate.
 However, he returned to Exeter in 1892 in an even worse state.

-On the morning of March 17, 1892, a doctor and some locals exhumed the bodies of each family member who had died of the illness.
+Indeed, on the morning of March 17, 1892, a doctor and some locals exhumed the bodies of each family member who had died of the illness.
 They found skeletons in the graves of Brown’s wife and eldest daughter.

-However, the doctor found that the nine-week-old remains of Mercy Brown looked startlingly normal and undecayed.
+However, the doctor found that the nine-week-old remains of Mercy Brown looked startlingly normal and un-decayed.
 Furthermore, blood was found in Mercy Brown’s heart and liver.
-This seemed to confirm local fears that Mercy Brown was some kind of vampire who had been sucking the life from her living relatives.
+This seemed to confirm the local fears that Mercy Brown was some kind of vampire who had been sucking the life from her living relatives.

 Such practices of digging up and burning the deceased over fears of vampire-like creatures were not uncommon in many Western countries until the early 20th century.
 But while the Mercy Brown case was far from an isolated incident, her exhumation came at the end of an era for these vampire-inspired rituals.

 While Mercy Brown had a very short life, we can assume her legacy as the so-called “Last New England Vampire” will live on forever thanks to stories passed down over the years.

 Her surviving relatives reportedly saved local newspaper clippings in family scrapbooks and often discussed the story on Decoration Day, when the town’s residents decorated local cemeteries.